fum-cs/fds/docs/intro-linear-algebra.md

 x_1 \times y_1 + x_2 \times y_2
 $$

-Where the $T$ superscript denotes the transpose of the vector.
+Where the $$T$$ superscript denotes the transpose of the vector.
 Transposing a vector just means to "flip" the column vector to a row vector counterclockwise.
 For instance:

 $$
 \bf{x} \cdot \bf{y} =